Visual Sclerotherapy For Spider Veins

 What Are Spider Veins and What Causes Them?

 Spider veins are quite common, affecting up to 60% of adults.
 These small, thin veins are actually dilated capillaries — tiny blood vessels— that lie close to the skin’s surface.
 They may appear blue, red, or purple.

 What is Visual Sclerotherapy?

 One of a number of treatment methods for spider and varicose veins, visual sclerotherapy involves injecting the veins with a solution called a sclerosant, which closes up the veins and allows them to be reabsorbed by the body.
-After treatment, you’ll notice your spider veins fade away as the blood redirects to healthier veins in the body.
-Unlike Ultrasound-Guided Sclerotherapy — which uses imaging equipment to locate varicose veins that reside deeper within the leg — visual sclerotherapy is used to treat spider veins that appear close to the surface of the skin.
-Visual sclerotherapy does not require image guidance.
+After the spider vein injections, you’ll notice your veins fade away as the blood redirects to healthier veins.
+Unlike ultrasound-guided sclerotherapy — which uses imaging equipment to locate varicose veins that are deeper within the leg — visual sclerotherapy is used to treat spider veins that are close to the surface of the skin.
+Sclerotherapy for spider veins does not require image guidance.
 Instead sclerotherapy works to treat veins that can be seen without special equipment.

 Benefits of Visual Sclerotherapy